 Paying For Law School

-Berkeley Law remains a good value in legal education despite recent increases in fees and tuition.
+Berkeley Law remains a good value in legal education.
 The law school and the campus provide scholarships, grants, fellowships, and loans to help students meet the cost of attendance.
 Although working will help to limit your student loan debt, we encourage you not to work during your first year of law school and to focus instead on academics.
 Each year, in addition to the gift aid that may be awarded to entering students, several scholarships and fellowships are made available from within and outside of Berkeley Law for continuing students.
 Also keep in mind that the law school provides a competitive Loan Repayment Assistance Program (LRAP) to help you repay your student loans if you enter low-paying public interest employment upon graduation.
 Although Berkeley Law and the campus provide scholarships, fellowships, grants, Federal Unsubsidized Loans, a growing number of students also obtain federal Graduate PLUS loans or private loans.
 Without additional loans, many students would not be able to attend Berkeley Law.
+Students eligible for Federal Student Aid based on the FAFSA (Free Application for Federal Student Aid) can expect to be offered federal student loans up to the Berkeley Law Cost of Attendance minus other gift aid.
 We encourage you to begin formulating a financial strategy now for your expenses before, during, and after law school.
 Entering law school with a financial plan will help you reduce your borrowing and make law school more affordable.
-Once you have a plan, we urge you to apply early for financial aid, concurrently with your application for admission.